peidi-L/Final/PROJECT_DOCUMENTATION.md

 1. Add spherical and hyperbolic distance calculations
 2. Implement L1 (Manhattan) and L∞ (Chebyshev) distance metrics
-3. Add evaluation metrics (AUC, accuracy, etc.)
-4. Create visualizations of the learned embeddings
-5. Compare results across different geometries and metrics
+3. Compare results across different geometries and metrics
+4. Run experiments on different subsets of the data

 ## References